Cake-Eaters/.github/profile/README.md

 ## GAMES
 ---------

-All of our games are exclusive to itch.io for the time being.
 All of our original games will be released on itch.io under the Cake Eaters Development Team account.

 https://cake-eaters.itch.io/